PengKai24/STNN_ERs/README.md

 </p>

 ## Our manuscript
 This paper is currently under review.
-A formal citation will be added after publication.
+More details will be added after publication.